The Hodge Realization of the Polylogarithm and the Shintani Generating Class for Totally Real Fields: Equivariant Variations of Mixed Hodge Structures

 \section{Equivariant Variations of Mixed Hodge Structures}

 In this section, we briefly review the theory of variations of mixed Hodge structures and introduce its equivariant version under a certain hypothetical condition (Condition \ref{cond: RGamma_Hdg}).
 In particular, we give a construction of equivariant Deligne--Beilinson cohomology with coefficients assuming this condition.
-Unfortunately, we have not succeeded in verifying the condition, and we will assume it in this paper.
+Since the general theory of equivariant variations of mixed $\bbR$-Hodge structures is not yet fully developed, the above condition has not yet been verified.
+In this article, motivated by the above consideration, we will use a definition of equivariant Deligne-Beilinson cohomology specific to our case which we give in the Appendix (Definition \ref{def: A10}, see also Proposition \ref{prop: construction}).